 Richard Gornall, Proprietor, The Hideaway at Windermere

 Holidaymakers want an experience, not just somewhere to sleep.
-Your hotel obviously plays an important part in this, especially if you offer spa features and other experiential activities, but don’t overlook the importance of marketing the town, city, or area where your hotel is booked.
-If you do have a countryside hotel, pick out some of the best walks and trails, offer details of local bike hire companies, and offer everything your guests can use to improve their stay.
+Your hotel obviously plays an important part in this, especially if you offer spa features and other experiential activities, but don’t overlook the importance of marketing the town, city, or area where your hotel is located.
+If you do have a countryside hotel, pick out some of the best walks and trails, recommend local bike hire companies, and offer everything your guests can use to improve their stay.

 Scott Selenow, President, Immerse Agency

-Weave your hotel into the fabric of the local community by developing partnerships with local institutions, venues, museums and cultural centers.
-Provide some space for them to display rack cards and coupons in the hotel, which will act as added value for your customers, and in exchange require them to place a link on their website for out-of-town guests to take advantage of your hotel deals.
+Weave your hotel into the fabric of the local community by developing partnerships with local institutions, venues, museums, and cultural centers.
+Provide some space for them to display rack cards and coupons in the hotel, which will act as added value for your customers.
+In exchange, require them to place a link on their website for out-of-town guests to take advantage of your hotel deals.
 Generating these partnerships won’t cost you a penny and will pay dividends when you have ambassadors for your hotel working at local institutions in the community.